What Independent Artists Need to Succeed

 The advance of the internet has led to the entertainment and — more specifically — the music industry becoming more transparent.
 Industry secrets, methods, and processes are being exposed, from creating a song to its packaging and promotion.
 Collecting this information allows outsiders to implement advanced music industry strategies and determine what’s required to succeed.

 Historically, an artist would work with a record label to achieve a goal.
 The record label would provide its services, knowledge base, connections, and financing to advance an artist’s career.
 In exchange, the artist would give the record label royalties to their work.
 This approach to music distribution has been a standard for 100 years.

-A parallel advancement in technology has allowed the average person access to the tools a record label uses.
-In modern times, it’s possible — but not common — for an independent artist’s record to match the quality of a record that a record label outputs.
-In addition, decentralization of the music process allows one to consider which responsibilities are delegated to achieve a musical goal.
-As an example, a person may take sole responsibility for a record and its production, while delegating distribution and promotion of a project to other agencies (i.e distribution deal).
-When all of the responsibilities are assumed by a person, the person assuming them — but not necessarily completing them — is classified as an independent artist.
+Improvement in technology has provided the average person access to tools a record label uses.
+In modern times, it’s possible — but not expected — for an independent artist’s record to match the quality of a record released by a record label.
+In addition, decentralization of the music process has led to artists delegating responsibilities to achieve musical goals.

-The modern music landscape is dominated entirely by signed artists.
-In the last decade, there has been less thanaliteral handful of truly independent artists on the charts.
-The number is always smaller than whatever you think: Even Google fails to provide a correct answer.
-Based on this information, it’s obvious that a signed artist has a clear advantage over truly independent artists.
-We want to figure out why.
+Signed artists dominate the modern music landscape.
+In the last decade, less than a handful of independent artists have been on the charts.
+It’s evident that a signed artist has a clear advantage over actual independent artists.
+Let's figure out why.